pziet/gevals/README.md

 # gevals: Granola eval framework 🚀

 Framework designed for comparing different configurations of prompts, embedding functions, and RAG methods.
+Here is a [1min demo](https://youtu.be/VqZRHs8NRJw).

 ### Approach